ultradns/terraform-provider-ultradns/docs/resources/zone.md

 ### Nested `restrict_ip` block has the following structure:

-* `start_ip` - (Optional) (String) The start of the IP range that is allowed to transfer this primary zone out using zone transfer protocol.
+* `start_ip` - (Optional) (String) The start of the IPv4 or IPv6 range that is allowed to transfer this primary zone out using zone transfer protocol.
-* `end_ip` - (Optional) (String) The end of the IP range that is allowed to transfer this primary zone out using zone transfer protocol.
+* `end_ip` - (Optional) (String) The end of the IPv4 or IPv6 range that is allowed to transfer this primary zone out using zone transfer protocol.
 * `cidr` - (Optional) (String) The IP Address ranges specified in CIDR.
 * `single_ip` - (Optional) (String) The IP Address that is allowed to transfer this primary zone out using zone transfer protocol.
 * `comment` - (Optional) (String) A description of this range of IP addresses.